Title IX Student Sexual Misconduct Policy 2021-2022

 - the conduct subsequent to the expulsion (documentation may be required), and/or

 - the nature of the violation causing the expulsion and the severity of damage, injury, and/or harm that occurred.

 Language in this policy notwithstanding, the University reserves the right to investigate activities or behaviors that potentially violate other University’s policies, procedures, and standards, irrespective of whether an investigation moves forward under this policy.

 STANDARD OF PROOF

-The standard of proof for incidents of non-academic misconduct is a preponderance of information.
-Preponderance of information is defined as information that a reasonable person would find persuasive or more likely than not to have occurred.
-The technical rules of evidence applicable to civil and criminal cases shall not apply when resolving incidents as outlined in the .
+The standard of proof for incidents of non-academic misconduct is a preponderance of evidence.
+Preponderance of evidence means that the evidence supports that a given allegation is more likely to be true than not true.
+The technical rules of evidence applicable to civil and criminal cases shall not apply when resolving incidents as outlined in this policy.

-- Assistant or Associate Vice Presidents, Deans, and Provosts
+Assistant or Associate Vice Presidents, Deans, and Provost, Vice Provosts, Associate and Assistant Provosts